I thought I would end 2017 with a post about an amazing book series that everyone should read. Enjoy!

 Conner and Alex must brave the impossible.
 All of the Land of Stories fairy tale characters – heroes and villains – are no longer confined within their world!

 With mayhem brewing in the Big Apple, Conner and Alex will have to win their biggest battle yet.

 Like I said in my review for the 3rd book, I didn’t think Chris Colfer could outdo the Europe adventure.
 But he somehow managed to do so.
-I still think the Europe adventure was the best but in this story he has some of the characters on an airplane!
+I still think the Europe adventure was the best, but, in this story, he has some of the characters on an airplane!
 It goes exactly the way you’d think it would go!
-But I won’t spoil that part of the book.
-I’ll just say that Chris Colfer has outdone himself again.
+But I won’t spoil that part.
+I will say that Chris Colfer has outdone himself again.
 This book starts great and ends great.
 I hope you all will love these books as much as my mom and I did.

 Well, that’s it for 2017!
 See you all next year!